R2Northstar/ModdingDocs/docs/source/squirrel/cpp_api/objecthandling.rst

 .. cpp:function:: void pushfloat(HSquirrelVM* sqvm, const SQFloat fVal)

     :param HSquirrelVM* sqvm: the target VM
-    :param SQInteger fVal: the float that has to be pushed
+    :param SQInteger fVal: the float that will be pushed

     pushes a float to the stack